krishna16sharma/MazeKnight/README.md

 - R : Run away from battle

 ## About the project
-The game is by no means perfect but does a good job in demonstrating OOP concepts like Encapsulation, Polymorphism and Inheritance.
+The game is by no means perfect but does a good job in demonstrating OOP concepts like Abstraction, Encapsulation, Polymorphism and Inheritance.